 # Monitor your Data Collection in Real-Time

-Using the Pupil Invisible Monitor app you can easily monitor you data collection in real-time and remote control all your Pupil Invisible glasses from another device.
+Using the Neon Monitor app you can easily monitor your data collection in real-time and remote control all your Neons from another device.
 It's a web-app that can be opened in any browser on a computer, tablet or phone!
-The only requirement is that the Pupil Invisible Companion device and the device you use to access the Monitor app are connected to the same network.
+The only requirement is that the Neon Companion device and the device you use to access the Monitor app are connected to the same network.

-To access the Monitor app make sure the Pupil Invisible Companion app is running and visit the page pi.local:8080 on your monitoring device.
+To access the Monitor app make sure the Neon Companion app is running and visit the page neon.local:8080 on your monitoring device.

-Pro-Tip: The Pupil Invisible Companion app can display a QR code that gets you straight to the monitor website.
+Pro-Tip: The Neon Companion app can display a QR code that gets you straight to the monitor website.
 Just select

 Streaming in the menu!

 Once the page has loaded, you will be presented with a live stream of the scene camera with a gaze overlay.
 On the right-hand side you can find a record button, that allows you to remotely start and stop a recording on the device.